arangodb/docs/3.8/http/batch-request.md

 HTTP Interface for Batch Requests
 =================================

+{% hint 'warning' %}
+The batch request API is deprecated from version 3.8.0 on.
+This endpoint should no longer be used.
+To send multiple documents at once to an ArangoDB instance, please use the [HTTP Interface for Documents](http/document.html), which can handle arrays of documents to insert, update, replace, remove.
+{% endhint %}

 Clients normally send individual operations to ArangoDB in individual HTTP requests.
 This is straightforward and simple, but has the disadvantage that the network overhead can be significant if many